gboissinot/esgi-al-2023/hexagonal/step13/README.md

 - CreateAccountRequest, CreateAccountResponse, TransferAccountRequest, GetBalanceResponse are the Web model
 - Web model uses also the bean validation
 - The web controller has the responsibility to invoke commands and query through the command bus and query bus
+- Application is the Spring boot entry point
+- ApplicationConfiguration uses Java Config for configuration all Spring beans : Direct Spring annotations is avoided into the application layer